Teradata/stacki-wiki/wiki/Installation/Frontend-Installation.md

 ![](images/cluster-architecture-network.png)

-The private network cannot have a DHCP server that would answer a DHCP request from a backend server.
+The private network cannot have another DHCP server that would answer a DHCP request from a backend server.
 The frontend provides DHCP services on the private network, and any additional DHCP server would cause conflicts on the network.
+(Two+ DHCP servers can co-exist if the Stacki frontend answers ONLY for the backend nodes on the shared subnet and the other DHCP server(s) does not.)

 ## New or Existing

-The Stacki frontend runs on top of a CentOS/RHEL 7.x base.
+The Stacki frontend runs on top of a CentOS/RHEL flavored 7.x base.

 You have two options: